Assessing the Fertility Status of Men with Spinal Muscular Atrophy (SMA)

 • Two semen analyses over the initial 3-month study period

-Serum Levels Of Reproductive Hormones
+Optional Serum Levels Of Reproductive Hormones

 • A one-time reproductive hormonal panel will be obtained at a local Quest Laboratory.